carpentries-incubator/machine-learning-novice-sklearn/_episodes/02-regression.md

 ~~~
 {: .output}

+Quick Quiz
+1. Based on the above result, how much do we expect life expectancy to change each year?
+2. What does an RMSE value of 0.33 indicate?

 Let's see how the model performs in terms of its ability to predict future years.
 Run the `process_life_expectancy_data()` function again using the period 1950-1980 to train the model, and the period 2010-2016 to test the model's performance on unseen data.

 ~~~